SquarePear/CS-Class-Projects/Classes/CSCI201/README.md

 # CSCI201 - Computer Science II

 An ultra fast 8-week course.
+It definitly was much harder than CSCI101, but I think it really helped me understand some things I missed being self taught.

 ## Projects